The Enfield Shaker Museum is open year-round.

 Visit Enfield Shaker Museum

-Admission tickets are available on the main floor of the historic Great Stone Dwelling in the Museum Store.
+Admission tickets are available on the main floor of the historic Great Stone Dwelling in the Gift Shop.
 General admission includes the introductory video program, guided tours, exhibits, and craft demonstrations.
 During the Summer and Fall Season, you receive access to other historic buildings, the Herb and Production Garden, the Community Garden, and the Feast Grounds.
 Make sure to allow time to visit the Shrine of Our Lady of La Salette located across the street.

 Visiting the Stone Mill Building